Silvia Sara Canetto

 Canetto, S. S. (2011, June).
 Gender and suicidal behavior: Why culture matters.
 Keynote presentation, Medical University of Vienna, Vienna, Austria.

-Canetto Gender and Culture Lab: Dr. Canetto studies cultural norms, beliefs and narratives of femininity and masculinity in four domains.
+Canetto Gender and Culture Research Team: Dr. Canetto studies cultural norms, beliefs and narratives of femininity and masculinity in four domains.
 A stream of her research examines cultural norms, stereotypes and narratives of women’s and men’s interest, persistence and success in science, technology, math and engineering (STEM).
-A second stream of her research explores cultural scripts of gender and suicidal behaviors--including suicidal thoughts, nonfatal suicidal behavior, suicide, and assisted suicide--across specificities of age, sexual orientation, social class, and disability.
+A second stream of her research explores cultural scripts of gender and suicidal behaviors--including suicidal thoughts, nonfatal suicidal behavior, suicide, and assisted suicide--across intersectionalities of age, sexual orientation, social class, and disability.
 Her third research area is on stereotypes of gender, aging and sexual orientation.
 Finally, she studies cultural and gender issues in human rights.

 Location: Clark Building